Sirhowy railway station

 Sirhowy railway station was a station on the Sirhowy Railway.
-It served Sirhowy near the of Tredegar.
+It served Sirhowy near the town of Tredegar.

 History

 The station was opened on 19 June 1865 by the Sirhowy Railway after the conversion of the Sirhowy Tramroad to a standard gauge railway.
 It was closed to passenger traffic on 13 June 1960.
 The line from Sirhowy to Tredegar continued in operation for goods traffic until closure on 4 November 1963.

 Present day

 The route has been reused by the modern A4048 road; there are no remains of the station at the site.